Mariam Abdul-Rashid: Senior career

+Abdul-Rashid won the 60 metres hurdles at the 2026 Canadian Indoor Championships, running a Championship record time of 8.03 seconds.
+In March 2026, she ran in the 60 metres hurdles at the 2026 World Athletics Indoor Championships in Toruń, Poland, reaching the semi-finals.
+She competed in the 100 metres hurdles at the 2026 Commonwealth Games in Glasgow, Scotland.

 Personal life

 Abdul-Rashid has earned a Masters degree in Communications & Media Studies from the University of East London, and a Bachelor's degree in Liberal Arts & Sciences from the University of Texas.